keonorinn-source/keonorinn-source.github.io/module-2-gestalt.md

 ## Objective

-This module tasks me with choosing an visualisation and analysing it through answering a variety of questions that discusses design choices and data visualisation theory.
+This module tasks me with choosing a visualisation and analysing it through answering a variety of questions that discusses design choices and data visualisation theory.
 I chose the visualisation titled "Rail travel is more common in Japan than in Western Europe and the US" which was found on the website Ourworldindata.org.

 ## The visualisation